SOAS Research Strategy

 World-changing research that applies a global lens to the critical issues of our time.

-Through our research and knowledge exchange activities we seek to:
+Through our research and knowledge exchange activities we aim to:

-- foster a new generation of researchers who can understand and engage with the world as global citizens
+- and foster a new generation of researchers who can understand and engage with the world as global citizens.

 We will achieve this by:

-- turning the outputs of our research into new processes, products and practices; meeting the requirements of the private, public, third (Charities) and fourth (Social Enterprise) sectors
+- and turning the outputs of our research into new processes, products and practices; meeting the requirements of the private, public, third (Charities) and fourth (Social Enterprise) sectors.

 We will have succeeded when: